Contractor Responsibilities..... Pre-Shovels in the Ground?

-These responsibilities extend beyond simply following the blueprint once the construction phase begins.
-Contractors must make sure the design is safe, practical, cost-effective, and compliant with all applicable codes and standards, keeping the following duties in mind.
+Whether actually under contract for pre-design team activities, or review of signed and sealed construction documents, contractors' have several key legal obligations to prevent future issues leading to a required project-wide forensic investigation.
+These responsibilities extend beyond simply following the construction drawings and specifications once the construction phase begins.
+Contractors must make sure the design is safe, practical, cost-effective, and compliant with all applicable codes and industry standards, keeping the following duties in mind.

-Contractors have a legal duty to carefully review the design documents before construction begins.
-While they may not be tasked with drafting the plans, they’re required to make sure the design is feasible and follows legal requirements.
+Contractors have a legal duty to carefully review the construction documents before construction begins.
+While they may not be tasked with designing and drafting the plans and specifications, they’re required to make sure the design is feasible and follows building code and standards requirements.

-If a contractor identifies any potential issues or flaws in the design that could impact safety, stability, or functionality, they have an obligation to report those flaws to the design group.
-This includes reviewing aspects such as:
+If a contractor identifies any potential issues or errors in the design that could impact code-compliant safety, stability, or functionality, they have an obligation to report those defects to the architect-of-record and engineer-of record.
+This includes reviewing components and systems as such as:

-Failing to identify design flaws or inaccuracies could expose contractors to legal liability if those flaws result in structural failures or defects.
-If forensic architecture is later employed to investigate such failures, contractors who overlooked or failed to report the issues may be found responsible for the resulting damage.
+Failing to identify design defects or inaccuracies could expose contractors to legal liability if those defects result in structural failures.
+If forensic architecture is later employed to investigate such failures, contractors who negligently overlooked or failed to report the issues prior or even during the construction phase, may be found negligently responsible for the resulting damage and outcomes.

 Duty to Adhere to Code Compliance

 In most jurisdictions, construction projects must adhere to local building codes and standards, as well as national codes like the International Building Code (IBC).
-Contractors have a duty to make sure the design complies with all applicable building codes.
+Contractors have a duty to make sure the design complies with all applicable building codes to protect the health, safety, and welfare of its users and public.
 This includes not only structural codes but also the following:

-Forensic architects often investigate whether building codes were adhered to during the design and construction process.
+Forensic architects as construction expert witnesses often investigate whether building codes were adhered to during the design and construction process.
 Failure to comply with building codes during the design phase could lead to issues down the line, including accidents, structural failures, or building code violations.

-In these cases, the contractor could be held liable for failing to identify or report code violations during the design phase.
+In these cases, the contractor could be held liable for failing to identify or report code violations pre-construction.

 Forensic Architecture

-The role of contractors in forensic investigations is crucial, particularly when the failure is linked to issues that could have been prevented or mitigated during the design phase.
+The duty of contractors to review and report issues in forensic investigations is crucial, particularly when a design defect is linked to issues that could have been prevented or mitigated during the design phase.

 Contractor Involvement in Forensic Investigations